Wood County - Open Spaces, Vibrant Places - forest, lakes, rivers, festivals celebrating heritage, sports, and local flavor!

 Take a drive into the country and see some of the Amish settlements and shop for handmade food, quilts, furniture and crafts.
 Catch a performance at the Performing Arts Center in Wisconsin Rapids or see the new exhibit at New Visions Gallery in Marshfield.
 Spend the evening at Ho-Chunk Gaming in Nekoosa.

-Bicyclists can ride a number of area trails, including the 6.25-mile McMillan Marsh Trail north of Marshfield, the 20-mile Ahdawagam Trail System in Wisconsin Rapids and Nepco Lake County Park in Wisconsin Rapids.
+Bicyclists can ride a number of area trails, including the 6.25-mile McMillan Marsh Trail north of Marshfield, the 20-mile Ahdawagam Trail System in Wisconsin Rapids, around Lake Wazeecha in South Wood County Park and Nepco Lake County Park in Wisconsin Rapids.

 Cross-country skiers can explore the McMillan Marsh Wildlife Area, Nepco Lake Area Trail, Richfield Area Trail or Wildwood Park in Marshfield.
 Powers Bluff, located between Marshfield and Wisconsin Rapids, offers downhill skiing, snow tubing and cross-country skiing.
 Snowmobilers can ride 260 miles of trails running through Wood County.